norment/redcap/README.md

 The name of the respective container should be `${PREFIX}webserver`.
 If that is not the case, please adapt the name in the command (all docker containers or volumes can be listed via `podman ps` or `podman volume ls`).

-See [here](#docker-volumes) for brief information about docker volumes and how we used them for REDcap deployment.
+See [here](#docker-volumes) for brief information about docker volumes and how we used them for REDCap deployment.

 ##  First-time Configuration

-Access REDCap from your browser on `pXX-podman.tsd.usit.no:8000/redcap/install.php`, which should display instructions for REDcap deployment.
+Access REDCap from your browser on `pXX-podman.tsd.usit.no:8000/redcap/install.php`, which should display instructions for REDCap deployment.

-Step 1 of the instrtuctions can be skipped as it's already executed by MYSQL's [init.sh](mysql/init.sh) script.
+Step 1 of the instructions can be skipped as it's already executed by MYSQL's [init.sh](mysql/init.sh) script.

 Step 2 should also succeed, showing green-colored ``Connection to the MySQL database 'redcap' was successful!`` text.
 If you have an error it's likely related to the connection to the database, i.e. the problem is likely in `database.php` file.

 Step 3 is optional.
 Feel free to modify the parameters, or keep them as defaults.

 Press `Generate SQL install script`, and copy the prompted SQL commands.
 From a browser, log in to phpMyAdmin (`pXX-podman.tsd.usit.no:9000`).
 NB!
-At this step use the **root** user credentials (root, $MYSQL_ROOT_PASSWORD (see [.env](.env), default password is "redcap"; do not confuse *root* user with $MYSQL_REDCAP_USER also defined in the [.env](.env) - you should not use $MYSQL_REDCAP_USER in phpMyAdmin for connecting to MYSQL database).
-Once phpMyAdmin is connected to MYSQL database, to the SQL tab, paste the copied SQL commands, and press `Go`.
+At this step use the **root** user credentials (root, $MYSQL_ROOT_PASSWORD (see [.env](.env), the default password is "redcap"; do not confuse *root* user with $MYSQL_REDCAP_USER also defined in the [.env](.env) - you should not use $MYSQL_REDCAP_USER in phpMyAdmin for connecting to MySQL database).
+Once phpMyAdmin is connected to the MySQL database, to the SQL tab, paste the copied SQL commands, and press `Go`.

-Some checks likely fail because of a lack of internet access, while other things can be resolved (e.g., `cron jobs`) after login (more details further down).
+Some checks likely fail because of a lack of internet access, while other things can be resolved after login.

 If the URL was not altered, a REDCap instance should now be accessible via `pXX-podman.tsd.usit.no:8000/redcap`.
 The instance can be stopped by terminating the run dockers via